jaspergeer/DocMachine/README.md

 ## Getting Started

-Step 1) Install the DocMachine extension from the VSCode marketplace
+Step 1) Install the DocMachine extension from the VSCode marketplace.

-Step 2) Open a document in a supported language, a message should appear in the bottom right of the window stating that a supported language is detected
+Step 2) Open a document in a supported language.
+A message should appear in the bottom right of the window stating that a supported language is detected.

-Step 3) Place the cursor at the top of the document (to generate a file header) or above a function declaration (to generate a function contract)
+Step 3) Place the cursor at the top of the document (to generate a file header) or above a function declaration (to generate a function contract).

-Step 4) Type **/dm** and press enter
+Step 4) Type **/dm** and press enter.
+Sit back and watch DocMachine generate documentation for you!

 ## Built With
 *  [TypeScript](https://www.typescriptlang.org) - Language used to build the extension